top of page

 Members of the choir often refer to it as a family, where everyone feels welcome, saying how the choir lifts their spirits, and how they love to perform.
 We aim to continue to build the choir as an ongoing community.

-Frequent public concerts were an important feature of the choir prior to lockdown, from Migration Matters, Tramlines Fringe and Spirit of Africa festivals, to the Norfolk Park Carnival and the Royal Society for the Blind Christmas party.
-We have begun to resume public singing in Autumn 2021 with four performances including singing at the inspiring visit of Little Amal to Sheffield.
+Frequent public concerts are an important feature of the choir, from Migration Matters, Tramlines Fringe and Spirit of Africa festivals, to the Yorkshire Migration Festival and recently at the Octagon Sheffield.

 Read interviews here with members